- Oberlin College President

-Carmen Twillie Ambar is the 15th president of Oberlin College and first African American leader in the institution’s 184-year history.
-She was appointed to the post in May 2017.
-Prior to Oberlin, Ambar served nine years as the 13th president of Cedar Crest College in Allentown, Pennsylvania.
+Carmen Twillie Ambar is the 15th president of Oberlin College and the first African American leader in its 184-year history.
+She was appointed to the post in May 2017 after serving for nine years as president of Cedar Crest College in Allentown, Pennsylvania.

 Awards and Recognition